-It's a platform that will have you playing number matching things like Threes one minute, and Fortnite or GTA the next.
+The App Store is ever growing, and it's a platform that will have you playing number matching things like Threes one minute, and Fortnite or GTA the next.
 What you play is up to you but it means if you pick the best iPhone games you have a console in your pocket at all times, and plenty to play.
 So take a look at what's on offer here because chances are your new favourite game is a tap away.

 Each month we review a brand new title in the hopes that it will be added to our best iPhone games list.
 Sometimes they'll make the cut, other times they won't, but all the games we review will definitely be worth checking out, we can promise you that.
 For the full list of all 30 best iPhone games, turn to the next page...

 iPhone game of the month: Blue